AppGharage/Epay-Docs/source/docs/webhooks.md

 Epay sends webhooks events that notify your application any time a payment event happens in your account.
 This is very useful for events - like getting paid via mobile money or USSD where the transaction is completed outside your application - Recurring billing where an API call is not needed for subsequent billings.

-In Epay you can setup webhooks that would let us notify you anytime events.
+With Epay you can setup webhooks that would let us notify you anytime events - A user on a subscription is charged, a customer completes a payment, we update a pending payment to successful- happen in your account.

 ### Use cases of Webhooks